-- Come to class with all aspects of your being (show up on video, mentally engage, think of questions to ask, answer the questions I ask you, help others).
+- Come to class with all aspects of your being (show up, mentally engage, think of questions to ask, answer the questions I ask you, help others).
 I really mean it.
 Showing up is the greatest predictor of success. - Consider having a small snack/drink handy.
 I know you have a long day.
+Class is over lunch.
 I have no problem with people needing to eat/drink to stay engaged.